-- To assess the supply of vaccines and logistics regarding immunization in the district. - To understand the challenges and opportunities for improving the immunization coverage. - To identify the constraints from service provider side for better immunization performance and facilitate corrective actions through the programme steering committee (district steering committee) - To strengthen the capacity of district and block level officials for better monitoring and supervision of routine immunization program at district level.
+- To evaluate routine immunization program in the district. - To understand the challenges and opportunities for improving the immunization coverage. - To identify the constraints from service provider side for better immunization performance and facilitate corrective actions through the programme steering committee (district steering committee) - To strengthen the capacity of district and block level officials for better monitoring and supervision of routine immunization program at district level.